rajeshvkothari/oom/README.md

 ## Summary of options avaiable

-1.list-steps, execute-workflow:
+- list-steps, execute-workflow:

 There is option called "list-steps-only" key-pair present in API body If the "list-steps-only" value is "true" means we are just list the steps of deployment and if value of it is "false" it means we deploy model on AWS.

-2.workflow engine selection (built-in/argo/argo-container-set):
+- workflow engine selection (built-in/argo/argo-container-set):

-3.application.cfg:
+- application.cfg:

 In application.cfg file we menation all the puccini tosca components.

 ## Deploying models using docker images

-- Steps to deploy and verify
+- Steps to verify

 Through below steps help us to verfiy Firewall,Sdwan,Oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.

-1.Verify Sdwan Model:
+  - Verify Sdwan Model:

 	1]Verify {service_instance_name}_SDWAN_Site_A and {service_instance_name}_SDWAN_Site_B VMs should be created on AWS.
 	2]SSH SDWAN_Site_A VM and fire 'ifconfig -a'